powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 - [ ] On the subsequent screen, we'll configure the connection to Supabase.
 This is simplest using your Supabase database URI.
 In your Supabase dashboard, navigate to _"Project Settings"_ -> _"Database"_.
 Then, under the _"Connection String"_ section, switch to URI and copy the value.

-- [ ] Paste the copied value into the _"URI"_ field in PowerSync:
+- [ ] Paste the copied value into the _"URI"_ field in PowerSync.

 - [ ] Enter the Password for the `postgres` user in your Supabase database.
 (Supabase also [refers to this password](https://supabase.com/docs/guides/database/managing-passwords) as the database password or project password)

-- [ ] Click _"Test Connection"_ and fix any errors:
+- [ ] Click _"Test Connection"_ and fix any errors.

 - [ ] Click "Save"

-PowerSync deploys and configures an isolated cloud environment for you, which will take a few minutes to complete:
+PowerSync deploys and configures an isolated cloud environment for you, which will take a few minutes to complete.

 ## Configuring Sync Rules - 1

-[Sync rules](https://docs.powersync.co/usage/sync-rules) allow developers to control which data gets synced to which user devices using a SQL-like syntax in a YAML file.
-For the demo app, we're first going to use naive global sync rules, and then present improved rules that takes the domain permissions into account.
+PowerSync [Sync Rules](https://docs.powersync.co/usage/sync-rules) allow developers to control which data gets synced to which user devices using a SQL-like syntax in a YAML file.
+For this Trello clone demo app, we're first going to use naive global sync rules, and then present improved rules that take the domain permissions into account.

-### Global sync rules to get things working
+### Global Sync Rules to Get Things Working

-We can be naive about it, and use a global bucket definition that at least specify in some way which users can get data.
+We can be naive about it, and start by using a global bucket definition that at least specifies in some way which users can get data.

-- [ ] Copy the contents of `trelloappclone_powersync_client.dart/sync-rules-0.yaml` to `sync-rules.yaml` under your Powersync project instance
+- [ ] Copy the contents of `trelloappclone_powersync_client.dart/sync-rules-0.yaml` to `sync-rules.yaml` under your PowerSync project instance.
-- [ ] In the top right of the editor, click _"Deploy sync rules"_.
+- [ ] In the top right of the `sync-rules.yaml` editor, click _"Deploy sync rules"_.
 - [ ] Confirm in the dialog and wait a couple of minutes for the deployment to complete.

 When you now run the app (after completing the next step to configure and run the app), it will actually show and retain data.
 The app code itself applies some basic filtering to only show data that belongs to the current user, or according to the visibility and membership settings of the various workspaces and boards.

 ## Configuring Flutter App

-We need to configure the app to use the correct Powersync and Supabase projects.
+We need to configure the app to use the correct PowerSync and Supabase projects.

 - [ ] Open and edit the `trelloappclone_powersync_client.dart/lib/app_config.dart` file.
 - [ ] Replace the values for `supabaseUrl` and `supabaseAnonKey` (You can find these under _"Project Settings"_ -> _"API"_ in your Supabase dashboard — under the _"URL"_ section, and anon key under _"Project API keys"_.)